 Despite these benefits, clean energy technologies can have environmental consequences before, during, and after their useful lifespans.
 EERE supports a wide range of projects that help reduce impacts on our ecosystem.

 From projects that use machine learning to automatically detect and identify bird interactions with solar facilities to others that use cameras with artificial intelligence to help site operators know what wildlife is nearby, EERE is invested in a future where clean energy benefits outweigh the costs.

-DOE takes steps to ensure that clean energy projects address potential environmental concerns before projects begin.
-This means considering the land at the project site, the safety of materials used, whether the materials are obtained sustainably, the safety of fish and wildlife, and more.
+- Takes steps to ensure that clean energy projects address potential environmental concerns before projects begin.
+This includes considering the land at the project site, the safety of materials used, whether the materials are obtained sustainably, and the safety of fish and other wildlife.

-Learn about EERE's Work to Reduce Environmental Impacts of Clean Energy
+Learn How EERE Works to Reduce Environmental Impacts of Clean Energy